Table of Contents

 Why not zero percent?

 Only the cyclical unemployment rate is zero percent during full employment.
-It shows you job seekers have occupied available job vacancies.
+This shows that job seekers have filled available job vacancies.

 The economy operates at its natural rate of unemployment, leaving structural unemployment and frictional unemployment.
 Both are never zero percent.